ssj018/homelab/mds_work/mds_quater_review.md

 1. fix hpe server hardware issue

 ## What has been done
-1. hkg network change for sgx
+1. set hkg network for sgx